zhufyaxel/CSC428_Assignment2_Extra_Help_Documentation/README.md

 }
 ```

-I think this should make sense and even you don't know how to write code, just following what is going on here you can also make things work.
+I think this should be straightforward and even you don't know how to write code, just following what is going on here you can also make things work.

 Some of you may not know what JSON is, please check the reference [here](https://www.json.org/)